The Curtis Center works to provide an increasing number of U.S K-12 students with access to rigorous and engaging mathematical activity.

 What We Do

-- Develop pedagogical content knowledge of undergraduates preparing for careers in K-12 mathematics education
+- Develop the mathematical and pedagogical content knowledge of undergraduates preparing for careers in K-12 mathematics education

 - Provide opportunities for K-12 mathematics teachers to grow their mathematical knowledge and apply it to the work of teaching

-- Develop curriculum and assessments designed to engage students in creative reasoning and meaningful application of mathematics
+- Develop curriculum and national assessments designed to engage students in authentic mathematical justification and application

-- Help students and districts develop equitable and humane standards-aligned mathematics course sequences and syllabi
+- Help districts develop equitable and rigorous mathematics course pathways and syllabi

 Who We Are